apryor6/apryor6.github.io/_posts/Kaggle-Competition-Santander/2016-12-19-Kaggle-Competition-Santander-Solution.md

 --------------------

-This is a detailed description of our best solution to the [Santander Product Recommendation](https://www.kaggle.com/c/santander-product-recommendation) competition hosted by [Kaggle](http://www.kaggle.com).
+This is a detailed description of our solution to the [Santander Product Recommendation](https://www.kaggle.com/c/santander-product-recommendation) competition hosted by [Kaggle](http://www.kaggle.com).
 The $60,000 challenge was to produce a recommendation system for Santander Banks, which is a global provider of a number of financial services.
 For this competition I teamed up with my good friend and fellow data scientist Matt -- you can check out his blog [here](http://statmills.com).
 I publicly released the code I used